 WAB is probably best known for the publication of «Wittgenstein's Nachlass.
 The Bergen Electronic Edition» (BEE, Oxford University Press 2000) and its more recent initiatives to publish the Nachlass open access.
 BEE offers on six CDs facsimile as well as normalized and diplomatic text editions of the manuscripts and typescripts of Wittgenstein's philosophical Nachlass.
 The edition is equipped with a range of search and analysis functions.
-Today, WAB is, in cooperation with Trinity College Cambridge, Wren Library (Cambridge), Austrian National Library (Vienna), Bodleian Library (Oxford), Bertrand Russell Archives (Ontario) producing a new digital facsimile of the Wittgenstein Nachlass.
-The facsimile is made available open access on WAB's Wittgenstein Source.
-Moreover, on its Nachlass transcriptions (IDP) site, WAB gives interactive open access to its transcriptions of the Wittgenstein Nachlass, and on its Nachlass semantics (SFB) site WAB offers semantic faceted search and browsing of Wittgenstein metadata, again with a focus on Wittgenstein's philosophical Nachlass.
-And finally, WAB offers with WiTTFind, a cooperation with the Centrum für Informations- und Sprachverarbeitung an der Ludwig Maximilians Universität München, WAB develops advanced search tools for the Nachlass (Nachlass search).
+Since 2014, WAB is producing a new digital facsimile of the Wittgenstein Nachlass which is made available open access on the Wittgenstein Source site.
+Moreover, WAB gives since 2016 interactive open access to all its transcriptions of the Nachlass on the Nachlass transcriptions (IDP) site.
+On the Nachlass semantics (SFB) site, WAB offers in addition semantic faceted search and browsing of Wittgenstein metadata, again with a focus on Wittgenstein's philosophical Nachlass.
+And finally, WAB offers with WiTTFind, a cooperation with the Centrum für Informations- und Sprachverarbeitung an der Ludwig Maximilians Universität München, advanced tools for Nachlass text search.

 WAB has been central in establishing together with the Nordic Wittgenstein Society.
 It has had a leading role in both the creation of the Nordic Wittgenstein Review and the new book series Nordic Wittgenstein Studies which continues WAB's earlier series Publications from the Wittgenstein Archives at the University of Bergen.
-WAB is also engaged in building a repository of Wittgenstein research literature and materials (Wittgenstein Repository).
+WAB is also engaged in building a repository of Wittgenstein research literature and materials, the Wittgenstein Repository.